 Bring appropriate gear

-Being properly equipped for this trek is absolutely key to your enjoyment of it.
+Being properly equipped for the Waimanu Valley hike is absolutely key to your enjoyment of it.
 Keep in mind, you are carrying everything you need to survive for a few days in the wilderness on your back: your tent, your food, your sleeping bag, your clothes, your random crap.
 You WILL feel this weight after several hours of carrying it.
 If you do not have a high quality backpack, comfortable hiking shoes, and trekking poles you will be in a world of pain!

-Here are the things you absolutely must pack for the Waimanu Valley trek:
+Here are the things you absolutely must pack for the Waimanu Valley hike:

 - Comfortable, broken-in hiking boots